 However, combi boilers may not be able to meet your needs if you have two people taking hot showers at the same time.
 A system boiler may be a better choice in that case.
 However, combi boilers can meet modest, intermittent demand for hot water.

-You should also know that having a tank is not always a benefit when it comes to the water supply.
+You should also know that having a tank is not always a benefit regarding the water supply.
 Having a tank also means that your hot water can run out.
-On the other hand, a combi boiler can do a better job of meeting demand if you’re constantly using some hot water through the day for showers, laundry, and dishes, but do each separately.
-As a traditional boiler only fires up twice a day, you’ll have to wait for hot water if you use up the current supply.
-Not only that, but there’s also the possibility to install more than one combi boiler to deal with the simultaneous use issue.
+On the other hand, a combi boiler can do a better job of meeting demand if you’re constantly using hot water throughout the day for showers, laundry, and dishes, but do each separately.
+As a traditional boiler only fires up twice a day, you’ll have to wait for hot water if you use the current supply.
+Also, there’s the possibility of installing more than one combi boiler to deal with the simultaneous use issue.

-If you are looking to replace a back boiler, combi boilers are probably the best choice.
-However, you need to take a variety of factors into account in order to select the best boiler for your household’s needs.
+Combi boilers are probably the best choice if you are looking to replace a back boiler.
+However, you need to consider various factors to select the best boiler for your household’s needs.